And we can do that if we step into the digital world.

 Businesses of all sizes and shapes must embrace new trends and learn how to do things differently.
-To make this process easier, we will suggest a path toward digital transformation.
+We will suggest a path toward digital transformation to make this process easier.
 With these seven steps, you will have a clear picture of what you need to do and what measures to take to bring your business into the brave new world.

 Create a clear business strategy

-A strategy is, to quote Ann Latham (Forbes contributor) a framework for making decisions about how you will play the game of business.
+To quote Ann Latham (Forbes contributor), a strategy is a framework for making decisions about how you will play the game of business.
 Add business goals to the frame, and you will have a clear business strategy.

 While doing that, don't reinvent the wheel.
-Explore different strategies and good practices of companies that already went through the process of digital transformation.
+Instead, explore different strategies and good practices of companies that have already gone through the process of digital transformation.
 Such knowledge can help you avoid some common mistakes and speed things up in the future.

 Use existing resources in a different way

 Creating a new framework for your business doesn't mean that you should drop existing good practices, useful tools, and valuable people around you.
 On the contrary - you should welcome them and give them a more prominent role in the digital transformation process.

 If you already have an excellent customer support team, try to see what they need to be even better.
 Maybe they need more reliable helpdesk software, or it can be another team member who will take some load off.
 Make sure to find out and use this invaluable resource more effectively.